Personalised medicine

 Stratified medicine means looking at large groups of people to find out which treatments will work on which cancers.
 It’s one step towards personalised medicine.

-This study has led to the next part of the programme, called SMP2.
-This is testing for genetic changes in non-small cell lung cancer (NSCLC).
-Based on the gene changes found, people might be able to take part in the National Lung Matrix trial.
+This study led to the next part of the programme, called SMP2.
+This tested for genetic changes in non-small cell lung cancer (NSCLC).
+Based on the gene changes found, some people were able to take part in the National Lung Matrix trial.
+Those taking part had treatment depending on specific changes to genes in their cancer cells.

 The 100,000 genomes project